LITTLE FLOWER YOGA AND MINDFULNESS TEACHER TRAINING

-Level 3: Advancing Your Teaching & Expanding Your Reach
+Level 3: Advancing Your Teaching and Expanding Your Reach

-We welcome all participants who are interested in sharing the life skills of yoga and mindfulness with children.
+We welcome all participants who are interested in sharing the life skills of yoga and mindfulness with children and teens.
 You do not have to be a yoga instructor, or advanced practitioner, although some basic yoga experience is recommended.
-If you would like to discuss whether this training is appropriate for your experience and needs, please be in touch any time by emailing firstname.lastname@example.org.
+If you would like to discuss whether this training is appropriate for your experience and needs, please be in touch any time by emailing email@example.com.

 Listed tuition does not include room and board at Omega.
 Materials fee listed is for training manuals only.
 All other required and recommended reading books are to be purchased on your own.
 Many will be available at the Omega bookstore on-site.

-We are also teaching Chair Yoga Teacher Training: Bringing Yoga & Mindfulness to Schools, at Omega the weekend following this course - July 21-23.
+We are also teaching Chair Yoga Teacher Training: Bringing Yoga & Mindfulness to Schools.
+The dates for this will be Sept 28-30.
 This is a wonderful continuing education opportunity if you would like to spend an extra couple of days with us!